Prerequisites

 9. Click Save.

 10. Configure the other SR-IOV card.
-Repeat the steps from 4 to 6.
+Repeat steps 4 to 9.

 11. Reboot the host by clicking Reboot host.